ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 ![NYSTRIPLT.jpg](/images/NYSTRIPLT.jpg)

 We also ordered the Potato & Taragon Gnocchi.
 It was definitely a unique gnocchi dish, mostly because of its house made boursin cream sauce.
-I enjoyed it a lot, but don't expect your standard Italian gnocchi dish.
-The Tennshootoe (salted ham) was a great touch to the dish, but all in all it ended to be a little too salty for me.
+I enjoyed it a lot, but don't expect your standard Italian gnocchi.
+The Tennshootoe (salted ham) was a great touch, but all in all the dish ended to be a little too salty for me.
 ![GNOCCHILT.jpg](/images/GNOCCHILT.jpg)

 ##Always leave room for dessert